 05.08 Procedures.
 There are no sample sizes associated with this section.
 However, if an inspector performs a more than cursory procedure review, it should be documented in the quarter in which it was performed.

 05.09 Radiation Work Permit.
-The minimum sample size is recommended to consist of one review per quarter, or four per year and documented in the quarter in which it was performed.
+The minimum sample size is recommended to consist of one review per quarter (or four per year), as described in Section 03.09, and documented in the quarter in which it was performed.

+05.10 Annual Exercise.
+The minimum sample size is recommended to consist of one observation of each of the listed activities per year, as described in Section 03.10, and documented in the quarter in which it occurred.

-88135.02-0 REFERENCES
+88135.02-06 REFERENCES